Skip to product information

 • Processing Tip: If the cup is too bitter, reduce the amount rather than shortening the steep time.

-• Processing Tip: For larger batches, strain thoroughly and transfer the prepared decoction into clean, sealed containers once cooled.
+• Bulk Tip: For larger batches, strain thoroughly and transfer the cooled decoction into clean, sealed containers.

-• Avoid use if you are allergic to Asteraceae (daisy family) plants.
+• Avoid use if allergic to Asteraceae, daisy family, plants

-• Consult a qualified healthcare practitioner before use if you have a medical condition or take medication.
+• Consult a qualified healthcare practitioner before use if pregnant, breastfeeding, taking medication or managing a medical condition

-• Discontinue use if any adverse reaction occurs.
+• Discontinue use if digestive discomfort, irritation, allergy or any adverse reaction occurs

-Q: Is root prepared differently from dandelion herb?
+Q: Is dandelion root prepared differently from dandelion herb?

 Q: What does dandelion root taste like?